-Please, note that applets are no longer under supported under java 9 and hence the programs will not run under java runtime environment after 2017.
+Please, note that applets are no longer under supported under java 9 and hence the programs will not run under java runtime environment after 2017, but it n now runs under google chrome with the extension CheerpJ Applet Runner.

 In short, the programme below (applet) allows to analyze (analyse) harmonies of tonal, a-tonal, free-tonal and any other music based within the 12 tone equal temperament tuning system.